Ficool

 I reach for the hatchet in his small hands about to snatch it… then remember my regret.
 The last time I didn't help someone.
 The kids.
 Fuck.

+No. Not again.
 Not like this.
 Fight goddamn it, Fight.

 "You get on Cindy — I'll go get him back.
 I promise."

-"Now pass me the hatchet… Please"
+"Now pass me the hatchet… Please."

 "Thanks," I whisper.
 Patting the top of his head.

-Turning back I grab the bottle.
+Turning back, I grab the bottle.
 The hatchet chews through the seal with a dull pop, emitting turpentine stench, sharp and chemical.
 Hope it's not fire season.

 I vault the wooden divider — knees gruff in squat, kinetic shock splinter up spine and sinew.